psiz-org/psiz/CONTRIBUTING.md

 PsiZ's scope is restricted to computational modeling of human behavioral data.
 This includes similarity ratings, similarity rankings, pile-sorts, and categorization of stimuli.
 Not all of this functionality is implemented.
 Contributions that support this functionality are welcome.

 PsiZ closely adheres to TensorFlow and Keras idioms.
 Model components are implemented as layers.
-Custom Keras objects are placed in `psiz.keras` and intentionally mirror the module structure of `tensorflow.keras` in order to leverage developers and users pre-existing knowledge of TensorFlow's organization.
+Custom Keras objects are placed in `psiz.keras` and intentionally mirror the module structure of `keras` in order to leverage developers and users pre-existing knowledge of Keras' organization.

 ## Issues